Food Hygiene Rating Scheme

 - How food safety is managed and systems documented

-The rating reflects the conditions found at the time of the last inspection and does not reflect the quality of food or the standards of service the business provides.
+The rating reflects the conditions found at the time of the last inspection.
+It does not reflect the quality of food or the standards of service the business provides.

-A business is given one of these six ratings from the top rating of 5 for very good to zero for urgent improvement necessary.
+A business is given one of six ratings.
+Five is the top rating for 'very good', down to zero for 'urgent improvement necessary'.

 Where will the food hygiene rating be displayed?

-Businesses are given a window sticker showing their rating and are encouraged to display it at their premises in places where you can easily see it when you visit.
+Businesses are given a window sticker showing their rating.
+They are encouraged to display it at their premises in places where you can easily see it when you visit.
 Display is voluntary at the moment.

 You can also look up food hygiene ratings on the FSA's website.